-15.1.1 Actors
+Actor Profile Requirements

 An implementation of the Document Source or Metadata-Limited Document Source shall be able to submit documents.
-Whether a submission contains a single or multiple documents depends on workflows, policies, and other external factors which are outside of the scope of this transaction.
+Whether a submission contains a single document or multiple documents depends on workflows, policies, and other external factors which are outside of the scope of this transaction.

+XDR Required Actor Groupings